PAM CURTIS, MS

 MARTHA GERRITY, MD, MPH, PHD

-Dr. Gerrity's primary assignment is to the Medicaid Evidence-based Decisions (MED) Project where her responsibilities include assisting participating states' in identifying and prioritizing topics for review, developing key questions related to the topics, reviewing and evaluating evidence, writing policy relevant reports summarizing the evidence, and facilitating participants access to other resources that might inform their policy decisions.
+Dr. Gerrity is a Clinical Epidemiologist at the Center for Evidence-based Policy.
+Her primary assignment is to the Medicaid Evidence-based Decisions (MED) Project where her responsibilities include assisting participating states' in identifying and prioritizing topics for review, developing key questions related to the topics, reviewing and evaluating evidence, writing policy relevant reports summarizing the evidence, and facilitating participants access to other resources that might inform their policy decisions.
 Dr. Gerrity works closely with other project staff to assure that MED reports and those produced by outside vendors adhere to appropriate methodology and quality standards and provide education regarding research evidence.
 Dr. Gerrity is also an academic general internist at Oregon Health &Science University where she is Professor of Medicine and a staff physician at the Portland VA Medical Center.
 She continues to see patients on the inpatient wards and in the primary care clinic at the Portland VA Medical Center.
 Her research focuses on improving outcomes for patients with chronic medical conditions in primary care settings, medical education, and measurement and survey research.
 Her educational activities include teaching and evaluating evidence-based medicine (EBM) skills.
 She has been faculty for many national and international workshops on EBM and has served as the Chairperson of the Society of General Medicine's Evidence-Based Medicine Task Force from 1999 - 2002.
 From 2004 - 2009, she and William Tierney, MD were Co-Editors of the Journal of General Internal Medicine.
 Dr. Gerrity graduated from Northwestern University's Honors Program in Medical Education, a 6-year combined BS/MD program.
 After an internal medicine residency at Oregon Health &Science University (OHSU), Dr. Gerrity pursued fellowship training through the Robert Wood Johnson Foundation's Clinical Scholars Program at the University of North Carolina at Chapel Hill (UNC-CH).
 During her 8 years at UNC-CH, Dr. Gerrity completed a MPH in epidemiology and a PhD in education.
 She returned to Portland and OHSU in 1993 to do faculty development and program evaluation for the School of Medicine's major curriculum revision.

 CATHY GORDON, MPH